au-nlp/project-milestone-p2-group22/README.md

 $ python -m pip install .
 ```

-This is primarily to ensure that notebooks in _archived_ and _experiments_ can be run without too much path wrangling.
+This is primarily to ensure that notebooks nested in folders can be run without too much path wrangling.

 ## Contributions and Novelty